 Saarland, a place for innovation – science and industry on the same wavelength

-Our researchers work in more than 30 research areas.
-Through this exceptional breadth, the computer science department is able not only to continually expand its worldwide research network, but also to take part in a multitude of collaborations with industry partners both inside and outside of Germany.
+The application-oriented interplay of research, business and policy makes the Saarland Informatics Campus (SIC) the leading IT location in Europe, with outstanding importance for Germany as a place for innovation.
+With over 30 research fields and 1,000 employees, the German Research Center for Artificial Intelligence (DFKI), the Max Planck Institute for Informatics, the Max Planck Institute for Software Systems, the Center for Bioinformatics, the Cluster for Multimodal Computing and Interaction, and Saarland University cover the entire range of topics in computer science.
+Superbly trained young talent, in particular for IT firms, is therefore guaranteed.
+Through its exceptional breadth, the SIC is able not only to continually expand its worldwide research network, but also to take part in a multitude of collaborations with industry partners both inside and outside of Germany.
 Within Germany these include Siemens, Adidas, Deutsche Post, Airbus Operations and the BMW “Research and Technology” group in Munich.
-Internationally, the Saarland Informatics Campus works together with major global concerns such as Microsoft, Adobe, Intel and Google.
-Already in 2009, the US semiconductor firm Intel chose to establish an institute on the Saarbrücken campus.
+Internationally, the Saarland Informatics Campus works together with major global concerns such as Microsoft, Adobe, Intel and Google – and with success, as the most recent establishment of the ZF Artificial Intelligence and Cybersecurity Center on the campus impressively demonstrates.

 Great things always start small.